WOND

 WOND (1400 AM) is a commercial radio station licensed to Pleasantville, New Jersey, and serving the Atlantic City radio market.
-It is owned by Longport Media and broadcasts a news/talk radio format.
-The radio studios and offices are located offshore in Linwood, New Jersey.
+It is owned by Longport Media and broadcasts a Conservative talk radio format.
+Its studios and offices are located offshore in Linwood, New Jersey.

-WOND is powered at 1,000 watts using a non-directional antenna.
-The AM transmitter is on Old Turnpike in Pleasantville, near the Atlantic City Expressway.
-Programming is also heard on FM translator W223CO at 92.3 MHz.
+WOND is powered at 1,000 watts using a non-directional antenna, its transmitter is on Old Turnpike in Pleasantville, near the Atlantic City Expressway.